 One such legend is that the Pope divided the populace into seven groups, which were to start processing towards St Peter’s Basilica from seven different parts of the city.
-When the seven processions converged at the Pons Aelius, the Archangel Michael appeared over the tomb of the Emperor Hadrian and sheathed his sword, a sign that the plague was over, just as happened to King David.
+When the seven processions converged at the Pons Aelius, the Archangel Michael appeared over the tomb of Emperor Hadrian and sheathed his sword, a sign that the plague was over, just as happened to King David.
 (2 Samuel 24).
-Because of this episode, the late medieval fortress which was built over the tomb is now known as the Castel Sant’Angelo (castle of the holy angel), and the bridge in front of it as the Ponte Sant’Angelo, and to this very day, there is a statue of the Archangel Michael on the top of the tomb.
+Because of this episode, the late medieval fortress that was built over the tomb is now known as the Castel Sant’Angelo (castle of the holy angel), and the bridge in front of it is the Ponte Sant’Angelo, and to this very day, there is a statue of the Archangel Michael on the top of the tomb.

-“The Tiber river once overflowed its banks so far that it came over the city walls and destroyed a great many of houses.
+“The Tiber River once overflowed its banks so far that it came over the city walls and destroyed a great many of houses.
 Then also a multitude of serpents with a great dragon came down by the Tiber river to the sea, but were smothered by the waves and cast onto the shore, and with their corrupted all the air.

 But because the Church of God could not be without a leader, the people unanimously elected Gregory, although he made every effort to refuse.
-Therefore, since he had to be consecrated, but the plague was devastating the people, so he preached a sermon to them, and organizing a procession, he instituted the litanies, and exhorted everyone to beseech God the more intently.
-While the entire people, being gathered together, besought God, the plague itself raged to greatly that in one hour ninety men died; but Gregory did not in any way cease to urge all the people to persist in prayer, until the divine mercy should drive away the plague.”
+Therefore, since he had to be consecrated, but the plague was devastating the people, he preached a sermon to them, and organizing a procession, he instituted the litanies, and exhorted everyone to beseech God more intently.
+While the entire people, being gathered together, besought God, the plague itself raged so greatly that in one hour ninety men died; but Gregory did not in any way cease to urge all the people to persist in prayer until the divine mercy should drive away the plague.”